What you

 makes the block edges slightly noticeable.

-This “checkerboarding” is subtle and usually momentary.
+This “checkerboarding” often covers the whole screen.
+It is subtle and usually momentary.
 Some causes are:

 1.